moyela/helicarrier/Maths/Math 1.md

 ## √a + √b = √2009

-If we factorize √2009, the equation becomes:
+> If we factorize √2009, the equation becomes:
 ## √a + √b = 7√41

-If we change the values of √a and √b:
+> If we change the values of √a and √b to:
 #### √a = x√41
 #### √b = y√41